Blog/Comparison

 Who Should Choose What

 Choose Incredible if you already have an Apple Watch and don't want to buy and maintain another wearable.
-Especially if you do strength training -- Oura auto-detects workouts but has zero visibility into your actual lifting volume, which means its readiness score is missing your biggest recovery variable.
+Especially if you do strength training -- Oura auto-detects workouts but has no visibility into your sets, reps, or weight, while Incredible includes logged strength workout load in its daily training context.
 The price difference alone makes this worth trying first.

 Choose Oura if you don't have or want an Apple Watch, prefer a ring form factor, need Android support, or prioritize sleep tracking above everything else.
 Oura's sleep analysis is its strongest feature, and the ring is genuinely more comfortable to wear overnight.
 If you're a pure cardio athlete or non-exerciser who just wants passive health monitoring, Oura is a refined product -- just budget for the ongoing subscription.